gdpak/net_openconfig/README.md

  ## openconfig native

- If your platform supports openconfig data model and model you want to test is fully complaint with destination, only thing you will need to do is to add xml namespaces for your model at below location
+ If your platform supports openconfig data model and model, you want to test is fully complaint with destination, only thing you will need to do is to add xml namespaces and pass it as argument 'ns_map'

-- schema_transform/openconfig_nsmap_def.py

 ## vendor specific model
  - first you need to define xpath_map which will have mapping for openconfig tags to vendor specific tags at below location